huygithcm/PIC16F877A-LM35-LCD-TempControl/README.md

-#  Temperature Control System Using PIC16F877A
+#  Temperature Control System Using PIC16F877A CCS C COMPILER
 🚀 Temperature Control System Using PIC16F877A